Bicycle Accident FAQ

 - A defendant may claim that the cyclist was partially or wholly to blame for a dooring accident because they were too close to the vehicle when the door was opened.
 So find a personal injury attorney with previous experience winning settlements in dooring cases.

-- If you are judged to be partially at fault, California’s comparative negligence rules mean that compensation will still be paid, in proportion to the percentage of fault assigned to the defendant.
+- If you are judged to be partially at fault due to not following traffic laws or other reasons, California’s comparative negligence rules mean that you will still be able to recover damages , in proportion to the percentage of fault assigned to the defendant.

-Injuries to the extremities are the most common bicycle accident injuries seen in emergency rooms,
+Injuries to the extremities are the most common bicycle accident injuries seen in emergency rooms and require medical treatment, include:

 - Contusions (bad bruises.)